obsidiandynamics/neli/README.md

 In *non-exclusive mode*, this protocol is useful in scenarios where &mdash;

-* There are a number of roles that need fulfilling, and it's desirable to share this load among several processes (likely deployed on different hosts);
+* There are several that need fulfilling, and it's desirable to share this load among several processes (likely deployed on different hosts);
-* While it's undesirable that a role is simultaneously filled by two processes at any point in time, the system will continue to function correctly.
+* While it is undesirable that a role is simultaneously filled by two processes at any point in time, the system will continue to function correctly.
 In other words, this may create duplication of work but cannot cause harm (the _safety_ property);
 * Availability of the system is imperative; it is required that at least one leader is assigned to a role at all times so that the system as a whole remains operational and progress is made on every role (the _liveness_ property);
 * The number of processes and roles is fully dynamic, and may vary on an _ad hoc_ basis.
 Processes and roles may be added and removed without reconfiguration of the group or downtime.
 This accommodates rolling deployments, auto-scaling groups, and so forth;
 * The use of a dedicated Group Membership Service (GMS) is, for whatever reason, deemed intractable, and where an alternate primitive is sought.
 Perhaps the system is deployed in an environment where a robust GMS is not natively available, but other capabilities that may internally utilise a GMS may exist.
 Kinesis in AWS is one such example.